 “One of the biggest challenges in our sector is that the lifecycle of new products is relatively slow compared to faster sectors such as consumer goods, which can hinder changes in processes,” says Savani.
 “In addition, the ability of companies to implement change will vary greatly from one organisation to another – the biggest companies have the money to invest in new technology, and can take a long-term strategic view, but it can be hard to push through new processes across the company.

 “Smaller firms may worry about the investment needed to introduce new technology, but they can be more agile and adapt to change quicker.”

-Free from the constraints of long-lifecycle products, manufacturers in the process industry (producing paper, packaging, plastics) are in a strong position, according to Nick Harrison, to take advantage of IIoT.
+Free from the constraints of long-lifecycle products, manufacturers in the process industry (producing paper, packaging, plastics) are in a strong position to take advantage of IIoT.

 Next steps for your organisation